 Politics and Islam in Central Asia and MENA

-If a national government deviates from this doctrine, an armed struggle is the necessary result, traditionalists would argue.
-Secular movements in the 1970’s were developed to form governments separate from the pillars and ideologies of Islam.
+If a national government deviates from this doctrine, an armed struggle is a necessary result, traditionalists would argue.
+Secular movements in the 1970s were developed to form governments separate from the pillars and ideologies of Islam.
 However, these secular governments were seen as deviations from Islam and puppets to Western governments.
 The problem for the West in combating Islamists is to do so without destroying the religious foundations on which a majority of its followers in MENA and Central Asia believe.
-The battle itself lies not only on the military field, but also on the political stage.
+The battle itself lies not only on the military field but also on the political stage.

 The West must demonstrate to a majority of the followers of Islam that they can operate under the umbrella of democracy without sacrificing any of their core religious beliefs.
 The first step in this process is to convince the citizens and the ruling regimes that reforms are the most effective way to begin the process of economic and social developments.